 Writing Prompt: You’ve stumbled into the middle of an FBI/Mafia weapon deal while walking late at night.
 You’re spotted, and a massive gunfight breaks out all around you.
-Somebody puts a bag on your head and throws you in a van.
+Somebody puts a bag over your head and throws you into a van.
 Luckily for you though, you’ve got a secret that’ll keep you alive…

 I live alone in the crook of the countryside with nothing but fields for miles around.
 My home a humble cottage on a large estate of land overlooked by the ruins of factory.
 In its day the factory had been used to manufacture a new age of machines, fighting machines with a sentience of their own, remotely observed by a human counterpart.
 But after the War of the States all such machines were decommissioned, the factories shut down, the workers… disappeared.

 I leashed my faithful hound, Baston, and left for the woods that gathered at the rear of the old ruins.
 Baston did love to roam about the withered oaks and dry autumnal leaves.
 His company was a pleasure on dull and sleepless nights.
 This night, would be far from dull.
 This night, we would not make it to those woods beyond the ruins.